Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 a henge of truly monumental proportions.

-There, archaeologists found two bone combs:
+They found two bone combs:

-Souvenirs from AD 500 - AD 900.
+And dated them to AD 500 - AD 900.
 Source: Archaeologists Discover a Hidden Ancient Henge in England

-I am suggesting they didn't spend a 1,000 years buried in one of the wettest parts of England.
-Both combs were well past their 'Rot By:' date.
+I'm not suggesting the combs are bits of St Guthlac.
+I am suggesting they didn't spend a 1,100+ years buried in one of the wettest parts of England.
+Because if they were that old, both were well past their 'Rot By:' date.

 First, shortly before Rothwell's unnatural-sounding 17th century natural disasters, rent collection in the village required courage and armed guards.